Taming The Tongue Sermon Illustration

 James 3:1-6 (MSG) Don’t be in any rush to become a teacher, my friends.
 Teaching is highly responsible work.
 Teachers are held to the strictest standards.
 [2] And none of us is perfectly qualified.
 We get it wrong nearly every time we open our mouths.
 If you could find someone whose speech was perfectly true, you’d have a perfect person, in perfect control of life.
 [3] A bit in the mouth of a horse controls the whole horse.
 [4] A small rudder on a huge ship in the hands of a skilled captain sets a course in the face of the strongest winds.
 [5] A word out of your mouth may seem of no account, but it can accomplish nearly anything—or destroy it!
 It only takes a spark, remember, to set off a forest fire.
 [6] A careless or wrongly placed word out of your mouth can do that.
 By our speech we can ruin the world, turn harmony to chaos, throw mud on a reputation, send the whole world up in smoke and go up in smoke with it, smoke right from the pit of hell.

-Perfect tongue, Perfect person – God defines a person that can control his tongue as somebody that has been fully matured in him.
+Perfect tongue, Perfect person – God defines a person who can control his tongue as somebody who has been fully matured in him.
 Because the tongue is such a great determiner of what the person will be doing, God knows that if somebody can control their words, then they’ll ultimately be able to control their entire body.
 There is only one of the other places where God talks about the perfection of a human being is when they love their enemies the way that he does.
 This means that this is a great emphasis on something we are supposed to be doing when we love the way that God does.

 A bit – God uses the metaphor of ‘a bit’ in a horse.
-A horse may be a powerful animal, but if you put a bit in a horse’s nostrils and you’re able to control it.
+A horse may be a powerful animal, but if you put a bit in a horse’s nostrils you’re able to control it.
 Another example that he uses is a small rudder on a huge ship.
 In both of these illustrations, there’s something small that is directing something huge.
 God is likening our tongue to our body and he’s saying that if you could start with taking captive your tongue, then you’ll be able to control the rest of your body.
 This means that when we’re prioritizing a lifestyle of learning how to love like Jesus, our tongue should be one of the first things that we start with and we should also be putting a lot of emphasis on it.

 Accomplish or destroy – The tongue has the power to destroy our lives or accomplish the will of God.
 If we use our tongue in such a way that it is not edifying, then we ultimately give our tongue to the power of Satan, and then Satan uses our tongue for gossip, slander, dissension, lustful words, and idle babbling.
-When we decide to use our tongue for life, then God can use us for preaching the gospel, exhorting people to their highest call, encouraging people in their doubts, strengthening people when they’re laying their foundation, and God could advance the kingdom greatly with our words.
+When we decide to use our tongue for life, then God can use us for preaching the gospel, exhorting people to their highest call, encouraging people in their doubts, and strengthening people when they’re laying their foundation, and God could advance the kingdom greatly with our words.

 Forest fire – God also illustrates that our tongue, in whatever direction it goes, whether it’s for evil or good, will be like a forest fire once it’s used.
 This is important to know because if we say one small thing, it will lead to a forest fire of bad things.
 However, if we prioritize and control our tongue to speak the will of God, then it will also be a forest fire of the will of God, which is essentially a revival to whatever extent that we’re dealing with.